 Here are a few vendor links (click on blue links below) that sell within this recommended weight range:

-(D) I am happy to report that my friend Zac has created a new product for all-weather cornhole bags called SynCorn.
+(A) ADMIN PREFERRED ----- A new product for all-weather cornhole bags called SynCorn has arrived.
 SynCorn™ is the ultimate synthetic cornhole bag fill.
 Cornhole bags filled with SynCorn™ can achieve proper weight (6.5 oz. per cup), feel and thickness within regulation guidelines.
 The manufacturing process provides a consistent and ideal size to weight ratio similar to corn.
 NO MIXING REQUIRED!.
 Buy it RIGHT HERE.

 Tip: If the link doesn't open, then hold the control button down on your keyboard when you click the link.

 I will update these links as I find recommended resins.
 If not listed here, then I probably won't recommend it.